-The filing deadline was before May 4 for the 3,603 City employees and officials who on February 28 were notified of the requirement to file their 2021 Statements.
+All 3,603 City employees and officials who on February 28 were notified of the requirement to file their 2021 Statements have now filed them.
 As of May 12, we began assessing daily fines of \$250 to all who had not then filed.
-As of today, there remains only one (1) person, an appointed official, who has not yet filed and is accruing daily fines until they file.
-We have to date collected \$19,050 in late fines.
-The six (6) who have not paid their late fines will be referred to the Law Department for collection.
+We collected \$19,050 in late fines.
+Six (6) who did not pay their late fines are being referred to the Law Department for collection.